CPSECapstone/webrew/docs/environment_directions.md

 1. Download the AWS CLI version 2, follow the instructions in the docs for your specific operating system. [[Installing, updating, and uninstalling the AWS CLI version 2](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html)

 2. Configure your default profile to be used in the AWS CLI (This will have to be updated with each session due to time limits with AWS Educate).
   a.
-Navigate to the Vocareum homepage for AWS Educate.
+Navigate to the Vocareum homepage for AWS Educate.<br/>
   ![aws console](aws_console.png)
   b.
-Click `Account Details`.
+Click `Account Details`.<br/>
   c.
-Click `AWS CLI`.
+Click `AWS CLI`.<br/>
   d.
-Copy the text for your session into `~/.aws/credentials`, if you can'y access the folder, start at step f.
+Copy the text for your session into `~/.aws/credentials`, if you can'y access the folder, start at step f.<br/>
   e.
-Execute the command `aws configure --profile default` and you are authenticated.
+Execute the command `aws configure --profile default` and you are authenticated.<br/>
   f.
-If you can't access the `.aws` folder, you can authenticate using the `aws configure` command.
+If you can't access the `.aws` folder, you can authenticate using the `aws configure` command.<br/>
   g.
-Type in the corresponding "Access Key" and "Secret Access Key" that is in the `Account Details` information.
+Type in the corresponding "Access Key" and "Secret Access Key" that is in the `Account Details` information.<br/>
   h.
-Type in `us-east-1` for default region.
+Type in `us-east-1` for default region.<br/>
   i.
-Type in `json` for default output.
+Type in `json` for default output.<br/>

 #### Nodejs